vitaly-t/excellent/README.md

 ```

 Then it gets out of your way, lets you work with DOM directly, while [Modules], [Services] and [Inheritance]
-enable you to build whole libraries of components that can seamlessly work with any UI framework, or on their own,
+enable you to build whole libraries of components that can seamlessly work with any UI framework, or on their own.

 #### Quick Links: &nbsp;[Examples]&nbsp; |&nbsp; [WiKi]&nbsp; |&nbsp; [API]